Veavågen: Name

+The name "Veavågen" is commonly shortened to "Vea".
+The name originates from one of the historical farms in the area, called "Vea" and vågen is the definite form of the Norwegian word for "bay", thus the bay of the farm Vea.

 For several years, road signage and the postal service used the spelling "Vedavågen" and some of the locals used the spelling "Veavågen".
-On 25 November 2013, Karmøy's municipal council declared that "Veavågen" was the proper spelling.
+On 25 November 2013, the municipal council of Karmøy Municipality declared that "Veavågen" was the proper spelling.
 The mailing areas associated with the village were changed to "Veavågen" effective 1 October 2014.